cmacmackin/scribbler/README.md

 - [ ] Develop a wrapper to handle all of this smoothly
 - [ ] Add a utility to this wrapper which copies files into the appropriate location in the notes
+- [ ] Creade a Markdown plugin which allows references to tables and code blocks?